 Hip Replacement Recovery Tips To Encourage Optimal Healing

-One of the most critical aspects to the success of long-term hip replacement recovery depends upon you and what you do—or do not do) in the days and weeks directly following your surgery.
+One of the most critical aspects to the success of long-term hip replacement recovery depends upon you and what you do (or do not do) in the days and weeks directly following your surgery.

-Your adherence to the hip replacement recovery plan provided by your orthopedic hip surgeon will help encourage a safe and effective healing process.
-Many people are able to return to the activities and lifestyle they enjoy with improved mobility, reduced pain and little to no discomfort.
+Your adherence to the hip replacement surgery recovery timeline and plan provided by your orthopedic hip surgeon will help encourage a safe and effective healing process.
+Many people are able to return to the activities and lifestyle they enjoy with improved mobility, reduced pain, and little to no discomfort.

-Our joint replacement experts share their top five tips for parietal or total hip replacement recovery tips to help ensure a successful outcome.
+Our joint replacement experts share their top five tips for parietal or total hip replacement recovery to help ensure a successful outcome.

-Although hip replacement surgeries vary, the incision site will usually be held closed by stitches, staples, and sutures beneath the skin.
-The complication rate for hip replacement surgery is low, however, an infection can occur if the incision site is not properly cared for.
-Be sure to follow directions specifically instructed by your doctor, but generally, these are some helpful tips to follow:
+Although hip replacement surgeries vary, the incision site will usually be held closed by stitches, staples, or sutures beneath the skin.
+The complication rate for hip replacement surgery is low.
+However, an infection can occur if the incision site is not properly cared for.
+Be sure to follow all directions instructed by your doctor, but generally, these are some helpful tips to follow:

 - Keep the wound clean and dry